NeuroTechSC/neurotechML/README.md

 - It is very difficult to classify subvocal phonemes using a model trained on vocalized phonemes.
 Possible solutions include transfer learning or massive amounts of subvocal data.
 - The method in which we collected data (individual phoneme pronunciations for simplicity, which eliminated the need for manual data labeling) does not carry over well to detecting phonemes within smooth/continuous conversation and word vocalization.
 Ideally data should consist of words/phrases/text being vocalized/whispered/subvocalized, and then labeling each segment with the proper phoneme/
-- Muscle group choices/electrode placement greatly impacts the quality of data, more channels would definetely help the model's performance, and a mask to hold the electrodes in place reliably would decrease outlier spikes, improving data quality.
+- Muscle group choices/electrode placement greatly impacts the quality of data, more channels would definitely help the model's performance, and a mask to hold the electrodes in place reliably would decrease outlier spikes, improving data quality.
 - Normalization method is very important to consider, we used min-max normalization based on the entire recording to generate training examples for our models, but didn't consider that the live application would receive data as a stream, therefore not really matching the method used in training (bad for accuracy).
 Experimented with normalizing within each segment (which could be done with a stream) rather than over the entire recording, retrained the model, but this resulted in a complete failure to improve, with several possible contributing reasons.
 - Need a lot lot more data to build something useful.